ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/microclimate_theory.md

 ## Factors affecting microclimate

-Microclimates are mediated by macroclimate, topography, vegetation structure, and soil.
+Microclimates are mediated by macroclimate, topography, vegetation tye and structure, and soil.
+Many of these factors can be affected by human cativities, for example through deforestation and other land use changes.

 ### Macroclimate